lawrenceting/lawrenceting.github.io/_posts/2014-04-25-ExpressCard-USB.md

 1. Most USB devices will work.
 However, a mouse and USB external drive have failed so far.
 2. The Expresscard USB may get stuck in the MacBook Pro.

-To remove the Expresscard menubar icon, go to "/System/Library/CoreServices/Menu Extras" and rename "ExpressCard.menu".
+To remove the Expresscard menubar icon, go to `/System/Library/CoreServices/Menu Extras` and rename "ExpressCard.menu".
 Restart again.

 More help/info can be found at <a href="http://www.insanelymac.com/forum/topic/286860-genericusbxhci-usb-30-driver-for-os-x-with-source" target="_blank">insanelymac.com</a>